ivandelvaller/ivn-node-chat/README.md

 Graphical interface was changed completely and other features was implemented.

-There is no data persistance in this application, you can use it freely.
+There is no data persistance in this application, you can use it for free.